avigailtaylor/GeneFEAST/split_heatmaps.md

 When split heatmaps become too large, GeneFEAST renders them in both a full and truncated format.
 In this case, the user will be able to toggle between the full and truncated version of the heatmap in the GeneFEAST report.

+### Split heatmaps for meta communities

+Split heatmaps for meta communities have the same structure as those for communities, except that term annotation is replaced by gene-community membership in the top heatmap.
+In addition, <b>only genes present in two or more communities are shown</b>.

 (Back to [User Guide](user_guide.md))